jlescarlan11/project-krawl/frontend/components/README.md

 - **Cards:** Standard, interactive, and elevated variants with image support
 - **Form Components:** Input, Textarea, Select, Checkbox, Radio, and FileUpload
 - **State Components:** Spinner, LoadingSkeleton, ProgressBar, EmptyState, ErrorDisplay, and Toast
-- **Hero Components:** HeroSection, HeroStatsSection, HeroStats, HeroVisual, and useCountUp for the landing page hero experience
+- **Hero Components:** HeroSection, HeroCTAs, HeroStatsSection, HeroStats, HeroVisual, and useCountUp for the landing page hero experience

 ## Landing Hero Components

 The landing page hero now ships with a dedicated component suite:

-- `HeroSection` renders the gradient hero background, tagline _“The Living Map of Filipino Culture”_, the primary “Explore Cebu City” button, the secondary “Sign In” button, and the `HeroVisual` illustration.
+- `HeroSection` renders the gradient hero background, tagline _"The Living Map of Filipino Culture"_, and the `HeroCTAs` component for conditional call-to-action buttons.
+- `HeroCTAs` is a client component that conditionally renders CTAs based on authentication state: always shows "Explore Cebu City" (primary), and shows "Create Your First Gem" and "Start Krawl Mode" for authenticated users or "Sign In" for guests.
 - `HeroStatsSection` and `HeroStats` present Gems mapped, Krawls shared, and Active Krawlers using the `LandingStats` interface, animated count-up numbers (`useCountUp`), and accessibility-friendly labels.
 - `HeroVisual` loads `public/hero-cebu.svg` with lazy loading, a gradient overlay for contrast, and a friendly fallback view if the illustration fails to load.